jinjialij/data_structure_algorithms/readme.md

 Explanation:
 The basic idea is that, for example, nums = [1,2,3,4,5,6,7] and k = 3, first we reverse [1,2,3,4], it becomes[4,3,2,1]; then we reverse[5,6,7], it becomes[7,6,5], finally we reverse the array as a whole, it becomes[4,3,2,1,7,6,5] ---> [5,6,7,1,2,3,4].
-Reverse is done by using two pointers, one point at the head and the other point at the tail, after switching these two, these two pointers move one position towards the middle.
+Reverse is done by using two pointers, one point at the head, and the other point at the tail, after switching these two, these two pointers move one position towards the middle.

 ## Slow and fast pointer